riscv-steel/riscv-steel/README.md

 Steel is distributed under the MIT License.
 Read the `LICENSE.md` file before using Steel.

-## About the author
+## About

-The author is a computer engineering student at UFRGS (graduates at the end of 2020).
+Steel was developed for the author's bachelor's thesis in Computer Engineering.

 Contact: rafaelcalcada@gmail.com / rafaelcalcada@hotmail.com